patrickhajali/blog/_posts/2024-02-13-neuro-data.md

 ## The data

-Below is a plot of a few channels of the data.
+Below is a plot of a few channels of a sample of the data.
 Note that the compression used to publish the interactive plot here introduced a lot of noise, so don't try to zoom too closely.

 {% include interactive.html %}{:.centered}